 |Resident workers qualifications|

-Analysis of the qualifications of the resident workers in the Gunnedah Shire in 2016 compared to New South Wales shows that there was a lower proportion of people holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a higher proportion of people with no formal qualifications.
+Analysis of the qualifications of the resident workers (All industries) in Gunnedah Shire in 2016 compared to New South Wales shows that there was a higher proportion of resident holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a lower proportion of males with no formal qualifications.

-Overall, 55.8% of the resident workers held educational qualifications, and 39.7% had no qualifications, compared with 66.0% and 31.1% respectively for New South Wales.
+Overall, 55.8% of the resident workers (All industries) held educational qualifications, and 39.7% had no qualifications, compared with 66.0% and 31.1% respectively for New South Wales.

-The major differences between qualifications held by the resident workers of the Gunnedah Shire and New South Wales were:
+The major differences between qualifications held by the resident workers (All industries) of Gunnedah Shire and (New South Wales) were:

-- A larger percentage of resident workers with No qualifications (39.7% compared to 31.1%)
+- A larger percentage of resident workers (All industries) with No qualification (39.7% compared to 31.1%)

-- A larger percentage of resident workers with Certificate III & IV Levels (26.8% compared to 18.7%)
+- A larger percentage of resident workers (All industries) with Certificate III & IV Level (26.8% compared to 18.7%)

-The largest changes in the qualifications held by the resident workers in the Gunnedah Shire between 2011 and 2016 were:
+The largest changes in the qualifications held by the resident workers (All industries) in Gunnedah Shire between 2011 and 2016 were: